3 common ways to set up commands or scripts for Debian series to start at boot

 This is the Debian-recommended way to add a startup script.
 Registering the startup item as a service also facilitates management and operation.

-Let's look at the format of defining the service file, using my configuration of the DERP service (see:Build tailscale DERP server (relay server) on cloud host) service as an example:
+Let's look at the format of defining the service file, using my configuration of the DERP service (see:Debian series build tailscale DERP server (relay server) for dummies) service as an example:

 Because after registering as a service, you can usesystemctl startandsystemctl stopSo the corresponding behaviors of start and stop need to be defined in advance in the service file.
 Generally, we can write two scripts to correspond to each other.
 In the example of DERP,ExecStart=The following script/usr/local/go/bin/runderperIt corresponds to start;ExecStop=The following script/usr/local/go/bin/stopderperCorresponding to stop.
 Start must be present, but stop is not necessary.
 If you do not need it, you can leave it undefined.